 From a bar where Al Capone used to hide out to a luxury hotel, Wisconsin has it own share of haunted spots.
 The locations below are all open to the public so you can have a meal or spend the night close to the ghosts.

 Once a former Al Capone hideout and brothel, several people—a mix of employees and patrons alike—have reported seeing a little girl in the women’s room and various ghosts in the basement, too.

-This 1920s-era bar, within a 150-year-old building, is so stoked about its haunted history that it invites people to book the room above for an overnight stay, in a room reportedly haunted by a woman.
-The space can comfortably accommodate two people.
+This 1920s-era bar, within a 150-year-old building, is so stoked about the haunted history that it invites people to book the room above for an overnight stay, in a room reportedly haunted by a woman.
+It can comfortably accommodate two people.
 Not ready to go quite that deep?
 You can also sign up for an hour-long haunted tour.
 To learn more, visit a dedicated website for the bar’s haunted history, including employees’ confessional tales about ghost sightings.
 For those going on the tour, there are two seasonal beers to sip on—Shakers Ghost Ale and Shadow People Lager—plus discounts on “Death in the Absinthe” cocktails.
 The bar also serves Cajun/Creole food.

 In 2005 then-owner Carol Hirschi began reporting ghost sightings inside the mansion, including a 14-year-old sex worker, two sets of former owners, and members of the Brumder.